andrefnb/daily-weather/README.md

 This is comprised of 3 tasks, one that downloads the files according to configuration, one that inserts in the mongo database, and another that removes the files from the staging area.
 All these tasks are sequentially dependant, and run daily.

+## Testing
+Should have a docker container for the tests (it's in the next steps).
+For now a `testing_requirements.txt` file was created for a venv creation.
+To test make sure you have virtualenv installed and run `virtualenv venv`.
+Source the venv with `source venv/bin/activate` and install the requirements with `pip install -r requirements.txt`.
+Then, execute `pytest` within the tests folder.

 ## Next steps
+- Create docker container for tests
+- Add a Logger to report information
+- Add the airflow config code in an equivalent to a `__init__.py` file for a standard python project
+- Add mongodb db and collection configuration in a config file
-- Fix the test with mocking and add more tests (high priority)
+- Add more tests
 - Separate to be tested functions from DAG file
-- Add a Logger to report information
 - Add error handling for lack of keys
 - Add mongo secrets for docker
 - Change airflow username and password for a real configuration
+- Add CICD with tests whenever a pull request is made